kevin-tofu/scikit-topt/README.md

 }
 ```

+## Contributing

+Scikit-Topt is an open-source project, and we warmly welcome community contributions!

+If you’d like to contribute:
+- Open an issue to discuss ideas, report bugs, or suggest improvements.
+- Submit a pull request for fixes, enhancements, or new examples.

+Please feel free to join the discussion on [GitHub Issues](https://github.com/Kevin-Tofu/scikit-topt/issues).
+We appreciate all forms of contributions, from small documentation improvements to larger feature proposals.

 ## ToDo
 - Set break point from the optimization loop
 - Add A feature to assign tags to nodes and cells